prapun77/AtecCoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [faithcoinTalk](https://faithcointalk.io/) forums.
+* Discuss on the [ateccoinTalk](https://ateccointalk.io/) forums.
-* Discuss general faithcoin development on #faithcoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=faithcoin-dev).
+* Discuss general ateccoin development on #ateccoin-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=ateccoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)